-3. Anytime there is a dispute in the prize money payoff, prize money will be forwarded to the IPRA office for disbursement.

-4. Average: A contestant must compete on every head of stock drawn for him in that event in order to place in the average.
-When two (2) or more head of stock are given, an average must be paid.

-a.
-When two (2) head are given, average shall pay the same amount of money as a single go-round.
+- payoff, prize money will be forwarded to the IPRA office for disbursement. - Average: A contestant must compete on every head of stock drawn for him in that event in order to place in the average.
+When two (2) or more head of stock are given, an average must be paid. - a.
+When two (2) head are given, average shall pay the same amount of money as a single goround. - b.

-b.
 When three (3) head are given, average shall pay one and one-half (1 1/2) the amount paid in a single go-round.
-The correct calculation is to divide nine into total amount of prize money and multiply by two to get total amount for each go.
-Divide nine into total amount of prize money and multiply by three to get total amount for average.

-c.
-When four (4) or more head are given, average shall pay double the amount paid in a single go-round.
+The correct calculation is todivide nine into total amount of prize money and multiply by two to get total amount for each go.
+Divide nine into total amount of prize money and multiply by three to get total amount for average. - When four (4) or more head are given, average shall pay double the amount paid in a single go-round. - d.
+When 2 head and a short go are given making it a three head average \$25 of each entry fee will go into the short go payoff and the number of places paid will be based on 6 or less contestants 2 places will be paid, 7-11 will pay three places and 12 or more will pay 4 places.
+The average will pay one and one-half (11/2) times what the first two go rounds pay.
+The correct calculation after deducting the short go money is to take the remaining total prize

-5. Prize money will be mailed to contestant or IPRA office within three (3) days or secretary will be fined.
+- money and divide by seven (7) then multiply the result by two (2) to get the prize money in each go round and multiply by three - (3) to get the prize money in the average. - Prize money will be mailed to contestant or IPRA office within three (3) days or secretary will be fined.